Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: System Model

 \subsection{Task Offloading and Computation Model}

 The offloading rates achieved by the $k$-th user in the $n$-th time slot to the BS and UAV are respectively given by

 where $p$ denotes the unified transmitted power of users, $B$ is the bandwidth of the system, $\sigma^2_\mathrm{ua}$ and $\sigma^2_\mathrm{BS}$ respectively denote the noise power at the BS and the UAV.
-In addition, $\boldsymbol{\Theta}_\kappa[n]=\operatorname{Diag}\big\{\beta^1_\kappa[n]e^{j\phi^1_{\kappa}[n]}, \cdots, \beta^m_\kappa[n]e^{j\phi^m_{\kappa}[n]}, \cdots, \beta^M_\kappa[n]e^{j\phi^M_{\kappa}[n]} \big\}$ is the matrix of the STAR-RIS's coefficients with $\kappa\in\{\mathrm{r}, \mathrm{t}\}$ representing the reflected or transmitted coefficients of the STAR-RIS, where the amplitudes $\beta^m_\kappa[n]$ and phases $\phi^m_{\kappa}[n]$ of the STAR-RIS should satisfy $(\beta^m_\mathrm{r}[n])^2+(\beta^m_\mathrm{t}[n])^2=1$, $\phi^m_{\mathrm{r}}[n], \phi^m_{\mathrm{t}}[n]\in[0, 2\pi], \forall m\in\mathcal{M}\triangleq\{1, \cdots, m, \cdots, M\}$.
+In addition, $\boldsymbol{\Theta}_\kappa[n]=\operatorname{Diag}\big\{\beta^1_\kappa[n]e^{j\phi^1_{\kappa}[n]}, \cdots, \beta^m_\kappa[n]e^{j\phi^m_{\kappa}[n]}, \cdots, \beta^M_\kappa[n]e^{j\phi^M_{\kappa}[n]} \big\}$ is the matrix of the STAR-RIS's coefficients with $\kappa\in\{\mathrm{r}, \mathrm{t}\}$ representing the reflected or transmitted coefficients of the STAR-RIS, where the amplitudes $\beta^m_\kappa[n]$ and phases $\phi^m_{\kappa}[n]$ of the STAR-RIS should satisfy: $\beta^m_\mathrm{r}[n],~ \beta^m_\mathrm{t}[n]\in(0, 1]$ $(\beta^m_\mathrm{r}[n])^2+(\beta^m_\mathrm{t}[n])^2=1$, $\phi^m_{\mathrm{r}}[n], \phi^m_{\mathrm{t}}[n]\in[0, 2\pi], ~\forall m\in\mathcal{M}$.

-We assume that the ground users are with limited resources for local computing and thus users' tasks have to be offloaded to the BS and UAV for computing.
+It is assumed that the ground users are with limited resources for local computing and thus users' tasks have to be offloaded to the BS and UAV for computing\footnote{The local processing at the users is disregarded due to the following reasons: (\romannumeral 1) For certain fundamental devices such as smart sensors, edge cameras, surveillance systems, and health monitoring devices, carrying out local computing tasks may pose various challenges. (\romannumeral 2) In situations where power resources are severely limited and not promptly replenished, devices with limited computing capabilities may opt to suspend local processing in order to conserve power.
+This is done with the aim of maximizing the device's operational time and ensuring the continuous functioning of essential features.}.
 Let $l^\mathrm{BS}_k[n]$ and $l^\mathrm{ua}_k[n]$ denote the number of the offloaded bits that need to be computed at the BS and UAV for user $k$ in the $n$-th time slot, respectively.
 Due to the fact that the BS and UAV can only deal with the tasks they have received, the following constraints should be satisfied